apache/directory-fortress-core/README-QUICKSTART.txt

 You may now view the project binaries and documentation located under FORTRESS_HOME/dist.

 ###################################################################################
 # III.
-Instructions to run the Builder to Install OpenLDAP, configure and load with seed data
+Instructions to run the Builder to Install Symas OpenLDAP, configure and load with seed data
 ###################################################################################

-Warning: This target is destructive as it reinstalls and reloads the OpenLDAP server program, configuration and data.
+Important: This target reinstalls and reloads the OpenLDAP server program, configuration and data.
-Do not point this at OpenLDAP server that is in use.
-It will disrupt user access and clear out all old entries including Users, passwords, policies, etc.

 a.
 From FORTRESS_HOME root folder, enter the following command from a system prompt: